Texas fires Chris Beard amid felony domestic violence charge

 According to the arrest affidavit, Trew initially told police that she and Beard they had been in an argument where she broke his glasses before he ”just snapped on me and became super violent.”
 Police reported Trew said Beard slapped her glasses off her face and ”choked me, bit me, bruises all over my leg, throwing me around and going nuts.”

-The Travis County district attorney’s office has not responded to previous requests for comment on Beard’s case or whether Trew’s Dec.
+The Travis County district attorney’s office did not immediately respond to requests for comment on Beard’s case or whether Trew’s Dec.
 23 statement would change how prosecutors proceed with the felony charge.
 A Jan.
 18 court hearing is scheduled, according to online records.

+”Chris Beard is crushed at the news he will not be coaching at the University of Texas,” Minton said after the firing was announced. ”I am concerned that the University of Texas has made a terrible decision against the interest of the University, based on Twitter feeds and editorials – and not the facts concerning a truly innocent man.”

 Beard led Texas Tech to the 2019 NCAA Tournament championship game and was hired at Texas in 2021 with the expectation that he would lift his alma mater to the same elite level.
 He had the Longhorns program humming this season, starting 6-0 and ranked as high as No. 2.